 This recipe does exactly what I wanted it to do … it enhances the flavor of fresh strawberries without overwhelming it with sugary sweetness.
-There’s enough sweet just to counterpoint the tart, juicy flavor of all those fresh strawberries.
+There’s enough sweet to just counter-balance the tart, juicy flavor of all those fresh strawberries.

 I prefer leaving the strawberries whole and just like I did in those picking baskets, strategically place all those strawberries to create an edible work of art!
-I recommend using a deep dish pan as I think it’s prettier that way.
-Deep dish also makes sure that it holds together better than a regular pie shell pan — as a deeper layer of glaze is able to support all those berries.
+I recommend using a deep dish pie crust as I think it’s prettier that way.
+Deep dish pie crusts also makes sure that there’s enough room for the glaze to hold together slices of all those berries.

 Grab some fresh strawberries and let’s get started!!
 And don’t forget that the sky is the limit.
 Just imagine this pie with strawberries AND blueberries!!